suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

      RECOMMENDED.
 Requries Standard Action as defined {{!RFC8126}}.

 * N: Indicates the IETF has made no statement about the suitability of the associated mechanism.
-Requires FCFS as defined in {{!RFC8126}}.
+Requires First Come First Serve as defined in {{!RFC8126}}.

 * D: Indicates that the item is discouraged and SHOULD NOT be used.
 Requirest Standard Action or IESG Approval as defined in